owlbarn/tutorial/book/core-opt/README.md

 The element-wise multiplication result is filled into corresponding position in the output ndarray.
 Moving on to the second position, the input indices become `[2,3,6,7,18,19,22,23,34,35,38,39]`.
 So on and so forth.
-It turns out that this process can be simplified as one matrix multiplication.
+This process can be simplified as one matrix multiplication.
 The first matrix is just the flattened kernel.
 The second matrix is based on the input ndarray.
 Each column is a flattened sub-block of the same size as one channel of the kernel.
 This approach is the basic idea of the `im2col` algorithm.